nihakue/rpjeeves/README.md

 rpjeeves
 ========

-The chrome extension that allows your dungeon master to spend more time being a storyteller and less time being a computer
+A browser extension that we're working on to help GMs spend more time telling a compelling story, and less time being a computer.
+We play a lot of pathfinder, but we're sick of (and bad at) all of the bookkeeping needed to run a smooth session, so we're making the tool that we've always wanted.

 ##Installation